-The Michigan Association has adopted the Children Trust Fund of Michigan as its state service organization for 2012-2013.
+The Michigan Association has adopted the Champions Against Bullying as its state service organization for 2013-2014.
 Special Olympics is our national service organization.

 Membership dues for all Michigan students and advisors is $21 per person ($9 state, $12 national).
 All advisors must pay membership dues and conference fees.